 - Before settlement, adjustments to the purchase price are agreed upon between the parties to cover council and water rates as well as other costs which may be allowed for in the contract.

 - On the day of settlement everything has to be in place.
 The purchaser or the incoming mortgagee has to show up with the funds, and the seller or outgoing mortgagee has to turn up with the property title and the document/s needed to release the mortgage.
 Everything is handed over including the keys and the property is considered settled.

 - After settlement the new owner needs to be registered as the owner on the title, and various government bodies need to be informed of the change in ownership.

-Contact us to find out more or to arrange a consultation with an experienced conveyancing lawyer in Newcastle.
+Contact us to find out more or to arrange a consultation with one of our experienced conveyancing solicitors in Newcastle.